TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ML_LLMData.md

 ## Overview

-This document outlines the data formatting strategies for sending analyzed video data to Claude API for generating insights and comparison reports.
+This document outlines the high-level data formatting strategies for sending analyzed video data to Claude API for generating insights and comparison reports.
 The approach differs based on analysis type (single vs comparison) and data volume.

+For technical implementation details, JSON schemas, and code examples, see [ML_LLMDataTI.md](ML_LLMDataTI.md).

 ---